California High School Proficiency Examination

 Provide information on the CHSPE.

 Answers to frequently asked questions about the CHSPE.

 Annual Report and Program Notes

-To obtain a waiver for CHSPE test registration fee each eligible homeless child or youth under 25 years of age must complete and date this form and obtain approval of an authorized homeless services provider.
+To obtain a waiver for the CHSPE test registration fee, each eligible homeless examinee under twenty-five years of age must complete and date this form and obtain the approval of an authorized homeless services provider.
 Please read all instructions before filling out the form.

 To be eligible for a foster youth fee waiver, a foster youth must submit, at the time of registration for a test administration, all standard, required registration materials and certification of their foster youth status.
 This certification can be provided by the county of residence or the California Department of Social Services.
 Eligibility for the fee waiver is valid until the certified foster youth reaches twenty-five years of age.